ackshually/Plasma5ResChangeFix/README.md

 # Plasma5ResChangeFix
-Saves and restores screen resolution, icon placement as well as window size and location after quitting low res full screen applications.
+In KDE/Plasma 5 there is a bug where after quitting full screen low resolution application it does not automatically restore native resolution and after you restore it manually or through scripting, desktop icon placement as well as locations and sizes of all open windows are changed.

+These 2 scripts are my effort to fix it.
+You should run [a relative link](resfix_save.sh)